Escaping the Dumb Zone with RLMs

 )

 The Python REPL is the obvious choice - models are trained on tons of Python, and RestrictedPython provides some sandboxing.
 But it’s bolting safety onto a language that wasn’t designed for it.
 What if the execution environment itself was rethought?
+Three questions shape the design space: What language should models write?
+How do we sandbox it?
+How do we make it fast?

 Imagine a Prolog-based RLM doing the same context search: